F-16 Fighting Falcon Multirole Fighter, United States of America

 The block 60 F-16E/F, which is being developed for the United Arab Emirates, features extra payload and range, in part due to the new F110-132 engine being developed by General Electric, which produces 145kN of thrust.

-New avionics for the block 60 includes a higher-speed mission computer, a new display processor, three large colour LCD displays, advanced data transfer unit with a fibre-optic data transfer network.
+New avionics for the block 60 includes a higher-speed mission computer, a new display processor, three large colour LCD displays, and an advanced data transfer unit with a fibre-optic data transfer network.
 Precision targeting is achieved by the Northrop Grumman integrated navigation FLIR and targeting FLIR system using mid-wave infrared arrays and Northrop Grumman's APG-80 agile beam active electronically scanned (AESA) radar.

 Northrop Grumman is providing the integrated electronic warfare suite.
 First flight of the block 60 aircraft took place in December 2003.
 Deliveries of 80 block 60 aircraft to the UAE began in May 2005 and concluded in 2009.